 5. DATA PROCESSING

 5.3.
 Personal Data of EU Data subjects processed on behalf of the Controller by the Processor will be processed exclusively within European Union.
-Only exception is processing of Personal Data by specified in Appendix 3, where the Personal Data are processed in the USA under EU-US Privacy Shield.
+The only exception is the processing of Personal Data by specified in Appendix 3, where the Personal Data are processed in the USA under the EU-US Privacy Shield.

 5.5.
 If a Data subject applies directly to the Processor to request the access, rectification, restriction, erasure or portability of Data Subject’s Personal Data, or if Data Subject objects to the Processing, or its right not to be subject to an automated individual decision making, the Processor shall forward such request to the Controller immediately.

 5.6.
 The Processor shall not rectify, erase or restrict any Personal data processed on behalf of the Controller without documented Instruction of the Controller or unless Data Retention Period expires.
 The Processor shall not rectify, erase or restrict any Personal data processed on behalf of the Controller even if such Instruction is given in case any Union or Member State law requires the storage of such Personal data.